Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat

 Credit: PTI Photo

 “In recent years, there has been considerable turmoil in our neighbouring countries.
-The regime change in Sri Lanka, Bangladesh, and more recently Nepal due to violent outburst of public anger is a concern for us.
-The forces wanting to create such disturbances in India are active inside as well as outside our country,” Dr Bhagwat said during the annual Vijayadashami address from Nagpur.
+The regime change in Sri Lanka, Bangladesh, and more recently Nepal due to violent outbursts of public anger is a concern for us," Bhagwat said, addressing the cadre in Nagpur, with top Sangh leadership in attendance to mark the organisation's centenary foundation day.

 “These neighbouring countries are linked with India on the basis of both culture and long-standing ties between citizens.
 In one way, they are part of our own family.
-Peace, stability, prosperity, and ensuring comfort and wellbeing in these countries is a necessity arising out of our natural affinity with these countries, going beyond the consideration for protection of our interests,” the RSS chief said.
+Peace, stability, prosperity, and ensuring comfort and well-being in these countries is a necessity arising out of our natural affinity with these countries, going beyond the consideration for protection of our interests,” the RSS chief said.

 Prepare comprehensive plan in once Naxal areas